mpataws/iotanium/docs/source/sensors/sensors.rst

 - **Disconnect** the following connections made in the previous step:
    - The connection between B15 and the red (+) rail.
-   - The connection between H15 and the black (-) rail.
+   - The connection between H15 and the blue (-) rail.

 - Connect your photocell to E28 and E30.
 The component does not have a polarity, so it can be connected either way.
 - Locate another 10K ohm resistor (light brown with brown, black, orange, and gold bands).
-Connect it between C28 and any free hole on the black (-) rail.
+Connect it between C28 and any free hole on the blue (-) rail.
 This is a `pulldown` resistor to limit the current of the photocell to a controlled range, and provide a path to ground.
 - With jumper wires, make the following connections:
    - D30 to any free hole on the red (+) rail.
 This will power the photocell.
    - D28 to H13.
 This will connect the output side of the photocell to pin 36 on the dev board.